 Many of the little farm buildings we saw were abandoned, and some of the hills had small conical buildings that were once dwellings before even the Romans lived here.

 Today’s highlight was meeting a shepherd who lives way up on top of a hill in the Supramonte mountain range.
 We boarded four jeeps and drove up a rugged trail to the top, where this man has lived for decades, with no wife, just 70 sheep.

-Tomorrow we leave so early that we will be in Trastavere, Rome’s famous neighborhood, by nine am.
-This hotel is gorgeous with a front row view of the inlet from the Mediterrenean.
+Tomorrow we leave so early that we will be in Trastevere, Rome’s famous neighborhood, by nine am.
+This hotel is gorgeous with a front-row view of the inlet from the Mediterranean.
 We got here at about 9:30 pm and will leave before the sun comes up…but no worries, as we are still thinking about that great mountain lunch with the lonely shepherd.

 Agostina Vargiu and his 79-year-old mom plus various staff and other family welcomed us with a glass of fruity white wine served from ceramic pitchers as we walked up the cobblestoned driveway in the town of Orroli, near the middle of this large island.
 It’s called OmuAxiu, and it is a truly memorable place to spend the night or just a few hours over a long dinner.

 We had toured the ancient ruins of the Nuraghi, bronze age towers built by the Phoenicians and decapitated by the Romans, who feared that the strategic turrets would serve someone else’s defense needs.